-Feeding the Soil
+Feeding The Soil

-For a perfect closed-loop carbon cycle, we have to consider all the necessary components and how to allow them to perform at their best.
+For a perfect closed-loop carbon cycle, we have to consider all its necessary components and how to best allow them to perform for optimal results.
 For plants to photosynthesize CO2 out of the atmosphere, they need to be healthy.
 They need fertile soil and the proper amount of water.
-For plants to create healthy root mass, they need porous soil.
-Microbes need SOM for a balanced diet.
-All these parts revolve around healthy soil.
-Studies at UC Davis have shown adding compost to cover cropped fields added vital nutrients for microbes to function effectively.
+For plants to create healthy root mass, they need porous soil that allows for nutrient cycling.
+Microbes need an abundance of SOM for a balanced diet.
+These are all necessary factors that lead to healthy soil.

-More farmers and growers are planting cover crops to minimize areas left bared but also to offer a constant source of organic matter available for the diverse biology to feed on.
+More farmers and growers are planting cover crops to minimize areas left bare but also to offer a constant source of organic matter available for the diverse biology to feed on.
 Their use leads to better water retention on sandy soils, helps break up clay soils, and stops erosion.
 These all add up to increased carbon in your soil.

-Healthier Soils Sequester Higher Levels of Carbon
+Healthier Soils Sequester Higher Levels Of Carbon